heroiclabs/nakama-docs/docs/storage-access-controls.md

 # Access controls

-The storage engine built-in to Nakama has two main concepts around data access controls.
-They are record permissions and record ownership.
-We'll cover both in detail below.
+The storage engine has two features which control access to records.
+Record ownership and access permissions.

 ## Record Ownership

-A storage record in Nakama always have an owner: It's either has a explicit owner which is the user or an implicit owner which is the the system (if owner is not set when the record is written).
+A storage record is created with an owner.
+The owner is either the user who created it, the system owner, or an owner assigned when the record is created with the code runtime.

+A record which is system owned must have public read access permissions before it can be fetched by clients.
+Access permissions are covered below.

-The following code sample shows how to fetch a record that is owned by the system from the client:
+These code examples show how to retrieve a record owned by the system (marked with public read).

 ```csharp fct_label="Unity"
 string userId = session.Id; // an INSession object.